cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 == Changelog ==

-= 1.3.1 =
+= 1.3.2 =
-Several new enhancements
+Localisation - You can easy change/localize any text in plugin

 = 1.3 =
-Added Peercoin.
-Spanish payment box localisation.
+* Add Peercoin [PPC] cryptocurrency
-Darkcoin rebranded to Dash.
+* Darkcoin rebranded to Dash cryptocurrency
+* Add Spanish Payment Box translation (Thanks to Alberto)

 = 1.2.11 =
 Supports bbPress Forum - Premium Membership Mode with Bitcoin/Altcoin Payments.
 You can add premium user support to your web site using bbPress.
-Any user can place questions (create new topic in bbPress), and only paid/premium users will see your answers.
+Any user can place questions (create new topic in bbPress), and only paid/premium users will see your answers

 = 1.2.10 =
 Several new enhancements